krzysztofzuraw/kzuraw.com/src/content/writing/2025-04-06-vercel-otel-custom-metrics.md

 };
 ```

-Manually flush metric in your Route Handlers using after function
+Finally, implement the manual flush in your Route Handlers:

 ```ts
 // app/api/route.ts